lordofthejars/nosql-unit/README.md

 ~~~~

 Note that if you are plannig to use **in-memory** approach it is implemented using
-*DynamoDBLocal* . *DynamoDBLocal* is a proejct from Amazon which runs a local instance of DynamoDB.
+*DynamoDBLocal* . *DynamoDBLocal* is a project from Amazon which runs a local instance of DynamoDB.
 [DynamoDBLocal](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html)

 Dataset Format
 --------------